forever-jekyll/forever-jekyll/shadowrealm.md

 permalink: /shadowrealm/
 ---

-## You almost got PWNED!

 That could've been bad.
+Following random links has gotten many people in trouble.
 Luckily for you, my goal is to educate rather than attack.

-#### Stay vigilant
+### Stay vigilant